struckbylightning/Notepad/_posts/2018-04-30-Fieldset-Dynamic-Lightning-Input-Output-Form-Apexless-Reusable-Component.md

 ### If answer to above question is yes look no further, below component is match made in heaven, as it will let you to do the following,

-1. Lets you declare the fields for component in fieldset
+1. Declare the fields for component in fieldset
    ![fieldset.PNG]({{site.baseurl}}/images/fieldset.PNG)

 2. Leaverage appbuilder to drag and drop it onto record pages of your choice.